 Step #2: Do in-depth research

 It is a rare case when you can deal with your paper without doing research.
 Find up-to-date materials in the library or online and get books and journals that will serve as the backbone of your writing.
 Make sure to find some critique and comments on the primary sources you have found.
 This will help you understand the ideas fully.
 Be careful with online sources and don’t use non-reputable sites.
-Usually, online academic resources have .edu, .gov, and .org in their domain (and never have .com).
+Usually, online academic resources have .edu, .gov, and .org in their domain.